PgDip, MBAPC, BPC (accred)

 My Approach

-I practice psychodynamic psychotherapy, which is a form of psychoanalytic therapy.
-The aim is to find the heart of your discomforts, which can emerge slowly and sometimes unexpectedly over time.
-In regular, weekly sessions we think carefully together about your life, your thoughts and emotions, identifying patterns and feelings that you may not have been aware of.
+The aim is to find the heart of your discomfort, which can emerge slowly and sometimes unexpectedly over time.
 It can lead to an understanding of how events and relationships in your past might be affecting you in the here and now.
 It isn’t always easy; sometimes we face things that are hard to look at.

-I provide a reliable, confidential space in which we can safely explore what’s on your mind.
-I invite you to talk freely about anything that comes to your mind and we see where that takes us.
-This talking therapy isn’t rushed; it can be open-ended if you like.
-I won’t offer advice or coping mechanisms, which may feel uncomfortable at first; instead we try to work through the layers of your feelings and process them.
-I listen to you, holding an awareness of the mind and relationships in my thoughts, in order to try to find our way towards understanding without judgement.
-This in turn can lead to a deeper, long-term change; a chance to understand yourself, which can help foster a feeling of inner strength, acceptance and a sense of peace over time.
+I provide a reliable, confidential space where I invite you to talk freely about anything that comes to your mind, whether that’s something from your past, something from today or something that you dreamed about, and we see where that takes us.
+This therapy isn’t rushed; it can be open-ended if you like.
+I won’t offer advice or coping mechanisms, which may feel uncomfortable at first; instead we work through the layers of your feelings and process them.
+It is a chance to understand yourself which can help foster a feeling of inner strength, acceptance and a sense of peace over time.

 There is a strong and growing evidence base which extols the long-term improvements in mental health that psychodynamic therapy can achieve, often continuing beyond the end of the course of therapy.